 It wasn’t long, then, before public declarations nullifying the forced recanting began to appear.
 Titled “solemn declarations,” the statements started appearing on Falun Gong’s main website, Minghui.org, en masse.
 Hundreds of adherents were writing professions every day.
 Tong Shixun, who was abused by authorities in a Shandong province labor camp, wrote in September of 2001 that he wished to “solemnly declare as null and void everything I said and wrote while I was not in my right mind as a result of intense persecution.”
 Like many others, his declaration was accompanied by a vow to resist the persecution.
 “I’m determined about my practice, and will seize this opportunity of time to expose the evil taking place,” Tong wrote.
 “I will redouble my efforts to clarify the truth and set right my mistakes.”

-Today, six years later, a staggering 373,000 some statements have been received by the website.
+Today, a staggering 350,000,000 some statements have been received by the website.
 The figure gives a glimpse at the massive changes happening.
 Consider what goes into each single statement.
 First the individual must be willing to make a public declaration.
 This act alone can land, and has landed, one back in the gulag.
 Then the person must have access to the Internet; unlike in the United States, only 1 in every 26 persons in China owns a computer, let alone has Internet access.
 Additionally, just to reach the Minghui website—and know of the possibility of a declaration—requires access to sophisticated software, so tight is China’s Internet censorship.
 Finally, to communicate one’s statement to the website is itself a task, as a vast array of Internet filters and monitors are in place to prevent any communication about Falun Gong from taking place.
 We might imagine that for every person who issues a statement that makes it through and gets tallied, another 50 adherents exist who have returned to the practice unannounced.

 Accounts from even remote, rural villages received by Minghui’s editors and the Falun Dafa Information Center confirm this sense.
 Many report that the vast majority of their locale’s pre-1999 ban practitioners have returned to Falun Gong, often with a commitment stronger for it.